 **Side Note – the rotation actually comes from the shoulders, but it’s best to see from looking at the elbows **

 You should also see the entire spine in a neutral position and the ribs down.
 It’s very common to see someone arch with their lower back to compensate for decreased shoulder mobility or strength, where there is either limited mobility in the shoulder joints or muscle length limitations such as in the lats.

-The overhead press or strict press is one of my favorite exercises, because it requires both mobility and stability from the majority of the body to execute the lift properly.
-Because of this fact, it makes it a great exercise to test where your weaker areas are as well as the areas that you may need to spend some more time in on a mobility standpoint.
+The OHP or Strict press is one of my favorite exercises because it requires both mobility and stability from the majority of the body to execute the lift properly.
+Because of this fact, it makes it a great exercise to test where your weaker areas are as well as the areas that you may need to spend some more time in from a mobility standpoint.
 This is a classic example of when the core exercise becomes the rehab exercise simply by modifying overall load and tempo.
-Don’t neglect the OHP.
+Don’t neglect the overhead press.